 Social Structure and Emigration

 Emigration has been a notable characteristic throughout Irish history.
 For hundreds of years, the number of Irish people leaving the country was greater than the number of foreigners immigrating to Ireland.
-Indeed, for many generations, most Irish people have had family members living abroad.
+For many generations, most Irish people have had family members living abroad.
 Notable periods of mass emigration include the Potato Famine in 1845 and the more recent wave in the 1950s and 1980s for those seeking a better life.
 This is reflected in the sizable Irish ethnic minorities in many countries, including the United States, Canada, Australia and Argentina.
 The migration patterns have changed from the late 1990s when the Irish economy dramatically improved.
 Since then, many people have migrated to Ireland, with a significant number of Irish returning to their homeland.
 Nonetheless, no matter where they are in the world, most Irish make efforts to stay in touch with family back home and will visit from time to time when work and education obligations permit them.

 Many symbols of Irish national identity come from their association with religion.
 For example, green is the colour associated worldwide with Irishness, but, within Ireland and particularly in Northern Ireland, the colour green is closely linked to being both Irish and Catholic.
 On the other hand, orange in Northern is associated with Protestantism.
 This means that the Irish national identity is in part connected to Catholicism.
 Overwhelmingly, Protestants in the Republic of Ireland consider themselves Irish and don’t associate with the colour orange.